Connector73/voice-agent/How to install.md

 [TBD]

+## Javasript support

+Javascript example is located in scripts/lex.js.
+More information about Javascript API with FreeSWITCH is here: https://freeswitch.org/confluence/display/FREESWITCH/JavaScript+API+Reference

 ## What next?

+Lua API reference is here: https://freeswitch.org/confluence/display/FREESWITCH/Lua+API+Reference

-Modify lex.lua to support store results in the external databases.
+Now, we are ready to modify lex.lua to support store results in the external databases.

-Short example:
+Short example how to work with databases in lua:

 ~~~
 local dbh = freeswitch.Dbh("odbc://my_db:uname:passwd") -- connect to ODBC database